confidence-engine/Confidence-Engine/whitepaper.md

 Drift detection, ablation testing, rollbacks.

 10. Conclusion
-Tracer Bullet operationalizes a rational approach to market misperceptions by quantifying story–price divergence, filtering hype, and explaining every step.
+Confidence Engine operationalizes a rational approach to market misperceptions by quantifying story–price divergence, filtering hype, and explaining every step.
 The current system is production-hardened and transparent; the roadmap scales it to a multi-asset, learning-driven alpha factory with risk-aware execution.

 Appendix A: Key Environment Variables
 Timescales: TB_TS_W_SHORT, TB_TS_W_MID, TB_TS_W_LONG